rise-lang/mlir_deprecated/notes.md

 * Should Lift Primitives be MLIR Ops? -probably yes
 * In Standard_Dialect/Toy_Tutorial they use a `constant` operation to enable the definition of constants

+* Do we have to extend the AST with Nodes to support Lift primitives?
+Or can they opssiby be modelled with `Expr_Call`?
+Is this even what we want?
+I think so

 #### TableGen